bjssacademy/advanced-tdd/chapter09/chapter09.md

 This insight hints at a solution:

 - Test only the logic of our code
-- Use a less-difficult dependency
+- Use a less-difficult dependency to replace our difficult one

 What if we swapped our database with something under our full control?
 Something that _pretended_ to be a database, but had none of the issues of the real thing?

+We can imagine replacing the database with something that always returned some pre-canned data for our User Profile code.
+Or a replacement fake random number generator, that always returned the number 4.

+By doing this, our tests are simple.
+We avoid dealing with all the difficulties of our original dependency.
+No connections.
+No logins.
+No randomness.
+We can easily write a FIRST test.
+We can easily write an assert, now we can be certain of how our new dependency behaves.

+It leaves only one question.

-How could we design our code to swap out a difficult dependency?
+_How can we design our code to swap out a difficult dependency?_

 ### Dependency Inversion - Decoupling Dependencies